Last Updated on June 12, 2021 by Snezana Grcak

 Arrive early, even if you don’t want to picnic.
 We recommend arriving at least an hour early.
 Hollywood Bowl parking causes a bad traffic jam before and after the shows, especially popular weekend shows.
 Pre-show traffic can put you in a bad mood before the concert even starts, and the traffic jam afterward can ruin a good night.

 Bring warm clothing.
-Bring a jacket or sweater because Los Angeles during fall and winter can get chilly at night, especially when it’s windy.
+Bring a jacket or sweater because Los Angeles can get chilly at night during fall and winter, especially when it’s windy.
 You could also bring a blanket to snuggle up with.

 Pack your meals.
 Food at the Hollywood Bowl can be expensive, so it’s more practical if you bring your own meals.
 Light snacks and finger foods are ideal.

 Wear walking shoes.
-Whether you’re going to use public transportation or insist on driving, it is advisable to wear good walking shoes since you will likely do a significant amount of walking.
+Whether you’re going to use public transportation or insist on driving, it’s advisable to wear good walking shoes since you will likely do a significant amount of walking.